 This power does offer victims some reassurance that if they contact police, there will be an opportunity for an officer to use powers to exclude a perpetrator from a family home.

 Are these powers being used by the police in domestic abuse call outs?
 In the first nine months of receiving these powers, police in Essex issued 229 DVPNs and 199 DVPOs whereas in the Thames Valley, there had been 11 DVPNs and 11 DVPOs.
 It may be that their use has increased with time.
 In our experience, victims are often asked whether they want to “press charges” at the scene of an incident, which can be a difficult decision for a victim to make without the right support.
-The DVPN does not require the consent of the victim, and provides them with necessary time to seek additional support to consider their options.Get Expert Advice You can call us on 01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+The DVPN does not require the consent of the victim, and provides them with necessary time to seek additional support to consider their options.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.